TuftsUniversity/high-usage-library-stats-alma-api/README.md

         The Analtyics report should have the following fields.
 They can be in any

-        order, and you can have additional fields (they&#39;ll be ignored) but the field names
+        order, and you can have additional fields (they'll be ignored) but the field names

         must be as below.
 It should be in Excel format .xlsx format